yerzhankaratay/Yandex.Practicum/Project 13 Toxic Comment Classification/README.md

 In order to train and test the model, I split the dataframe in train (85% of data), validation and test datasets (each 7.5% of data)

-In the course of the project I created and compared several models (Logistic Regression, Decision Tree Classifier, and LightGBM Classifier) that determine their toxicity, and chose LightGBM (which turned out to show the best score) with an F1 metric of 0.779 that surpassed the initially required score of 0.75, however it comes in the middle of the two other models if we compare them by the time it takes to run predictions.
-I made several suggestions that may have improved the model but may or should also take a lot more time to calculate.
+In the course of the project I created and compared several models (Logistic Regression, Decision Tree Classifier, and LightGBM Classifier) that determine their toxicity, and chose LightGBM (which turned out to show the best score) with an F1 score of 0.779 that surpassed the initially required score of 0.75, however it comes in the middle of the two other models if we compare them by the time it takes to train.
+I made several suggestions that may have improved the model but may or should also take a lot more time for calculations.

 ### Applied Tools and Concepts
 **Tokenization** (WhiteSpaceTokenizer) chops up sentences into pieces (for example, word combinations and/or single words), called tokens. \